8ta4/extension/README.md

 ## Limitations

-> Can I use `extension` on operating systems other than macOS?
+> Can I use `extension` on all operating systems?

-No, `extension` only supports macOS.
+No. Currently, `extension` only supports macOS.

 > Does `extension` require any specific permissions to work?

-Yes, `extension` requires access to `System Settings > Privacy & Security > Accessibility`.
+Yes. `extension` requires access to `System Settings > Privacy & Security > Accessibility`.
 But the specific permissions it needs could change as macOS updates.

 > Is `extension` compatible with all browsers?

-No. At the moment, `extension` supports Chrome and Edge.
+No. Currently, `extension` supports Chrome and Edge.
 While it could theoretically support other Chromium-based browsers, only Chrome and Edge have been tested. `extension` doesn't currently support non-Chromium browsers like Firefox or Safari.